 Poetry of Science

-IF Oxford’s poetry competition for young people returns for its 5th year!
+Entries for IF Oxford’s poetry competition for young people are now open for 2023

 Who can enter?

 The competition is open to any child in the UK, aged 16 or under and will be judged in three age categories: